-“It’s disappointing that students who did nothing wrong, and were officially authorized to have their display in 2015, should be penalized and censored for the misdeeds of others,” stated Justice Centre Litigation Manager Jay Cameron.
+“It’s disappointing that students who did nothing wrong, and were officially authorized to have their display in 2015, should be penalized and censored for the misdeeds of others,” stated Justice Centre Litigation Director Jay Cameron.

 “The University Code of Student Behaviour claims the University stands for free speech for its students, but it takes courage to actually stand for something and not just pay lip service to it,” continued Cameron.

 In their court application, Amberlee Nicol and UAlberta Pro-Life asked the Court to overturn two University of Alberta decisions.

 The first decision concerns the University’s choice to condone violations of the Code of Student Behaviour by students who, in March of 2015, physically obstructed and blockaded a display on campus that was authorized by the University.
 In its filed Brief, the University argues that a loud, unruly, physically disruptive mob should be entitled to shut down campus events, as long as the mob is non-violent.
 The U of A is defending its decision not to discipline any of the students who blockaded the display.
 The Code of Student Behaviour expressly prohibits disruption, obstruction and inappropriate behaviour.
 The Code states that its purpose is upholding the freedom to speak, study, learn, write and publish, in the pursuit of truth.
 The Code states that for these freedoms to exist, “it is essential to maintain an atmosphere in which the safety, the security, and the inherent dignity of each member of the community are recognized.”